Brandon La Rue, Executive Director

-Matt Gunnell, Executive Director
+Matt Gunnell, Director Emeritus

 Matt bought his first mountain bike (a fully rigid Diamond Back Ascent) in 1985.
 He spent time in many jobs including water polo coach, school teacher, rock and roller, soldier, and police detective.
 Along the way he picked up a BA in Fine Art and an MPA in Public Administration along with time spent as a bike club President and bike race promoter (after quickly discovering he was better at putting races on than racing).
 After an injury forced transition from the police force he helped bring the SoCal League together in 2008 as a member of the founding board.
 When the SoCal League was looking for its first Director Matt kept raising his hand and flailing it around wildly.
 He eventually secured the position by agreeing to work full time for free for a year.
 Matt is passionate about cycling, about youth development, and about the magic that occurs when those two are mixed together!